Reporting Verbs Exercises PDFSet 4: Comprehensive Mixed Practice

 5."promised"(a)

 'Promise to do something' means to give your word.
-'Offer' means to volunteer willingly.
-Here, the speaker explicitly says 'I promise', so 'promised' is the best choice.
+The speaker explicitly says 'I promise', so 'promised' is the best choice.
+'Denied' cannot take 'to + infinitive' (*denied to pay is incorrect).
+'Agreed' and 'threatened' don't match the tone.

 ... and 15 more explanations in the PDF